sadanand-singh/Blog/posts/plasmainstallation2017.rst

     systemctl enable systemd-networkd.service

-Your network should be ready for first use!
+Your network should be ready for the first use!

 Sync time automatically using the systemd service: